kgish/gishtech.com/README.md

 I will explain how this is accomplished using good old Sass and how I speed things up.
 By preloading these images, navigating to each new page the first time performs much quicker and snappier.

+All of the banner images are kept in the `public/assets/images/banners` directory, each having 700x400 dimensions.

 ### Definitions

 Here I present a number of files and definitions that hopefully explain better how things are setup.
 First of all, I've